kevinwlau/refarch-cloudnative-auth/README.md

 [INFO] ------------------------------------------------------------------------
 ```

+### Locally in Containers

+To run the application in docker, we first need to define a Docker file.

 #### Docker file

 We are using Docker to containerize the application.
 With Docker, you can pack, ship, and run applications on a portable, lightweight container that can run anywhere virtually.